 What an incredible month Joseph has had.
 It is with great excitement that we share that Joseph is released from Rehabilitative Care and fully into our session program as a trusted riding horse for participants!

 When we got him under saddle at the end of May it became even more evident that he was trained well at some point in his life.
 He knew his job and he likes to work.
 He passed our "session test" with flying colors and remained calm and workman-like despite every silly thing we did.
 No buck, no rear, no bolt, nothing but a stoic calm.

 He continues to be the "silly extrovert" in the pasture.
 He is always the first one to leave the herd and greet people at the gate.
-He continues to be "Mr. Talkative" and nickers to get people to come and pet him or give him any form of attention.
+He is truly "Mr. Talkative" and nickers to get people to come and pet him or give him any form of attention.
 He has quickly become a first choice session horse for volunteers and participants alike.

 His story is of triumph over adversity and against the odds that were stacked against him.
-His is a story of the power of community and of what it means to be literally plucked from the chaos of uncertainty and placed into a herd where he is treasured and has a place of significance and great worth.
-Where he has purpose, and can now give back by giving to those who have yet to experience what he now carries.
+He demonstrates the power of community and of what it means to be literally plucked from the chaos of uncertainty and placed into a herd where he is treasured and has a place of significance and great worth.
+Where he has a purpose, and can now give back by giving to those who have yet to experience what he now carries.